avaneev/prvhash/README.md

 statistical quality, probably the first in the world.

-Note that due to the structure of the core hash function the probability of PRNG completely "stopping", or losing internal entropy, is absent.
+Note that due to the structure of the core hash function the probability of PRNG completely "stopping", or "stalling", or losing internal entropy, is absent.

 The core hash function, without external entropy injections, with any initial combination of `lcg`, `Seed`, and `Hash` eventually converges into one of